HerrMuellerluedenscheid/abedeto/README.md

     abedeto init catalog.pf --name

-In order to avoid amiguity between projects this works only when one event is present in the given file.
+In order to avoid ambiguity between projects this works only when one event is present in the given file.
 By default, existing directories will not be overwritten unless appending ``--force`` to the command.

 For quicker feedback ``--show`` will visualize all results right away.